-KENTUCKY.COM the state of the s -LEADER Classifie , Legals & Public Notices The TIP can be re- viewed at http://l exareampo.org or printed copies and comments sheets are available from 8 a.m 4 p.m.
-Monday through Friday at: 1) the Lexington Area MPO, 101 E Vine St, Room 735, Lexington, KY 40507; or 2) the Nicholasville City Hall, 517 N Main St, Nicholasville, KY 40356, Printed copies are also available at all Lexington Public Library Branches i n c I u d i n g Northside, Tates Creek, Beaumont, Central, Eastside, Village and the Jessamine County Public Library, 600 S Main St, Nicholasville dur- ing regular library hours.
-Written comments on the TIP may be submitted to the MPO at the mail- ing address listed above or submit- ted digitally at the email address be- low.
-If you are a person with a dis- ability and require assistance to par- ticipate in the re- view process (large print, audio material) or if you would like a translated copy in another language please contact Charles Schaub, Senior Planner, at 859-258-3180.
-Comments may also be sent by e- mail to cschaub@l exingtonky.gov (S U B J E C T : Transportation Improvement Program).
-0002561808-01
+KENTUCKY.COM ALL AND A LEADER Classified 1 Legals & Public Notices THIRTY (30) DAY PUBLIC REVIEW OF THE LEXING- TON AREA MET- ROPOLITAN PLANNING OR- GANIZATION'S FY 2017-2020 TRANSPORTA- TION IMPROVE- MENT PRO- GRAM (TIP) The Metropolitan Planning Organi- zation (MPO) will have a 30-day public review pe- riod for the FY 2017 - FY 2020 Transportation Improve ment Program (TIP) beginning July 14, 2016.
+The MPO is the transportation planning agency that conducts a cooperative frans- portation pro- grams and proj- grams for Froj- totic of time es- ablished for pub- gram of Proj- gram of The TIP can be re- viewed at http://l exareampo.org or printed copies and comments sheets are available from 8 a.m 4 p.m.
+Monday through Friday at: 1) the Lexington Area MPO, 101 E Vine St, Room 735, Lexington, KY 40507; or 2) the Nicholasville City Hall, 517 N Main St, Nicholasville, KY 40356, Printed copies are also available at all Lexington Public Library Branches in c1 u di n g Northside, Tates Creek, Beaumont, Central, Eastside, Village and the Jessamine County Public Library, 600 S Main St, Nicholasville dur- ing regular library hours.
+Written comments on the TIP may be MPO at the mail- ing address listed above or submit- ted digitally at the email address be- person with a dis- ability and require assistance to par- ticipate in the re- view process (large print, audio material) or if you would like a translated copy in another language please contact Charles Schaub, Senior Planner, at 859-258-3180.
+Comments may also be sent by e- mail to cschaub@l mail